Setting a price range with a Variable line item

-Sometimes you want to offer different prices depending on the quantity your client purchases, such as a volume discount.
+Sometimes you want to offer different prices depending on the quantity your buyer purchases.
 That's what the price range feature is for.
 You can also combine price ranges with optional quantities and optional line items.

 Creating a price range: Table-style quote

 Step 1.
-If you're using a Table style section, head to the bottom of any table quote section.
+If you're using a Table-style quote, head to the bottom of any section.
 Click the Variable button to add a new line item to your quote.